Gibbs measures for geodesic flow on CAT(-1) spaces: Introduction

 \section{Introduction}

 We develop the geometric approach to the theory of Gibbs measures and equilibrium states for $\CAT(-1)$ spaces for bounded continuous potentials.
 For manifolds with pinched negative curvature, and uniformly locally H\"older potentials $\varphi$, a beautiful theory of weighted Patterson-Sullivan measures and equilibrium states was developed by Paulin, Pollicott and Schapira \cite{PPS}.
-There has been a fundamental obstacle to fully extending their theory to $\CAT(-1)$ spaces, namely the presence of branching means that the weights used in \cite{PPS} will usually not be defined.
-In this paper, we develop a coarse approach to the theory and find appropriate weights (which are not continuous) which we use to construct quasi-conformal Patterson-Sullivan measures.
-We then develop the equilibrium state theory, which has substantial challenges and requires new proof ideas due to the coarse setting.
+This built on seminal work by Otal and Peign\'e \cite{OP04}, and some parts of the theory were extended to $\CAT(-1)$ spaces by Broise-Alamichel, Parkkonen and Paulin \cite{BPP} with a focus on trees.
+There has been a fundamental obstacle to fully extending this theory to $\CAT(-1)$ spaces.
+Namely, the presence of branching in $\CAT(-1)$ spaces means that the weights used in \cite{PPS} will usually not be defined.
+We develop a coarse approach to the theory and find appropriate weights that we use to construct quasi-conformal Patterson-Sullivan measures.
+We then establish the equilibrium state theory.
+This is a challenge due to the need to develop techniques which apply in our coarse framework.

+Our setting is a proper geodesically complete $\CAT(-1)$ space $(X, d)$ equipped with a non-elementary discrete group of isometries $\Gamma < \mathrm{Isom}(X)$.
+Let $GX$ be the space of isometric embeddings of $\RR$ into $X$, which we call \emph{geodesic lines}.
+We equip $GX$ with a standard metric $d_{GX}$, see \S \ref{s.prelim}.